Why this air journey only takes 8 minutes

-(CNN) — Back in 1927, it was Charles Lindbergh, flying nonstop from New York to Paris.
-Earlier in 2016, it was Russian adventurer Fedor Konyukhov, making a nonstop solo circumnavigation of the globe in a hot air balloon.

 The focus in aviation has always been on flying farther and staying airborne for longer.
-And yet, while long-haul flights have the undeniable allure of the exotic, other, much shorter, air routes have the beauty of the minimal.
+And yet, while long-haul flights have the undeniable allure of the exotic, other, much shorter air routes have the beauty of the minimal.

-November 2016 sees the launch of the world's shortest international commercial flight -- an eight-minute hop between Switzerland's St. Gallen-Altenrhein and Germany's Friedrichshafen.
+May 2018 saw the launch of the world's shortest international commercial flight -- an eight-minute hop between the Caribbean island of Aruba and Venezuela's Punto Fijo.

 To mark the event, we've compiled a list of air routes that stand out for being the shortest commercial flights on the planet.
 What's it like to fly when you are within sight of your final destination?